Developing future leaders in Tropical Marine Science

 Want to make a difference to tropical marine science?

-In the next few months and years, we anticipate new co-funded, AIMS@UWA Postdoctoral research positions in subjects such as marine plastic mitigation, machine learning in tropical marine science, blue carbon, eDNA for ecological monitoring.
+Over the next few months and years, we anticipate new co-funded, AIMS@UWA Postdoctoral research positions in subjects such as marine plastic mitigation, machine learning in tropical marine science, blue carbon, eDNA for ecological monitoring.

 There will also be of co-supervised PhD positions, with a strong focus on work integrated learning to prepare these students for future tropical marine leadership roles.